fmselab/ct-competition/index.md

 ## Publication and Presentation of the Competition Candidates

-Participants may submit a paper presenting their tool at [IWCT2023](https://conf.researchr.org/home/icst-2023/iwct-2023) or just send the proposed tool to one of the competition organizers together with one or two pages describing the tool.
+Participants may submit a tool for the 2nd edition of the CT-Competition in two different (mutually exclusive) ways:
-If a paper is submitted, it can present either a new CIT generator tool or an already existing one.
-If a new tool (or an extension) is presented and a paper is submittet to IWCT 2023, the authors should present a paper describing the tool and the performance obtained with the models given as examples by the competition organizers (as full or short paper).
+- By presenting their tool at [IWCT2023](https://conf.researchr.org/home/icst-2023/iwct-2023) with a full or short paper, containing a description of the tool and the performance obtained with the models given as examples by the competition organizers.
-If an already existing tool is presented and a paper is submittet to IWCT 2023, the authors should present a paper introducing the tool and the performance obtained with the models given as examples by the competition organizers (short paper).
+- By sending to one of the competition organizers the tool and a document consisting of one or two pages describing the tool and the performance obtained with the models given as examples by the competition organizers.

-If the paper is accepted, the organizers will contact the authors about how to provide the tool executable that will be run for the competition itself.
+In the former case, the paper describing the tool will be peer reviewed and, if accepted, will be a part of the Workshop proceedings.
+In the latter, the document will not be peer reviewed and will not be part of the regular proceedings.
+Moreover, in this second scenario, no novel approaches are required to participate.

+We emphasize that tools presented in papers that will not be accepted as a part of workshop proceedings can be submitted by following the second path.

 ## Important Dates
 - End-Dicember 2022, the release of the benchmarks for training
+- January 20th 2023, submission of paper (short/full) for the IWCT workshop
-- February 24th 2023, submission of the tools and, possibly, papers with the results over the benchmarks
+- February 24th 2023, submission of the tools and, if the paper has not been previously submitted and accepted, documents describing the tools with the results over the benchmarks
 - April 2023, competition with new benchmarks and comparison among all the competing tools

 ### Organization